statechannels/statechannels/packages/web3torrent/README.md

 The Extension establishes a basic way to send/recieve messages between peers, and it allows the seeder to easily control what to do when request for torrent pieces are receieved.

+A Whimsical Diagram was made to explain how Web3Torrent, you can see it [here](https://whimsical.com/Sq6whAwa8aTjbwMRJc7vPU).

 ### The client

 As the client is a custom, extended version of [Webtorrent](https://github.com/webtorrent/webtorrent), most of the docs from [their docs page](https://webtorrent.io/docs) are applicable on this project.